 - endoscopy, done with a flexible tube (affixed with a tiny light and a camera) that looks at the linings of the esophagus and stomach

 - sigmoidoscopy, which involves using an endoscope or sigmoidoscope to view the lining of the rectum and colon

 - chest X-rays, to check for lung lesions

 - computed tomography (CT) imaging, which looks for lesions or other abnormalities

 - bronchoscopy, which uses a thin tube used to look inside the lungs

 - lung biopsy, a sample taken by your doctor for microscopic examination if bronchoscopy shows lesions in the lungs

 Treatment and Prevention

 Treatment of KS mainly involves treating the underlying condition that damaged the immune system in the first place.
-In the case of AIDS, this involves administration of HAART (highly active antiretrobiral therapy) that can suppress the HIV virus and allow restoration of immune function.
+In the case of HIV/AIDS, this involves administration of combination anti-HIV medications that can suppress the HIV virus and allow restoration of immune function.

-Practicing safer sex can also protect you from becoming infected with HIV, the virus that causes AIDS.
-Since AIDS increases the risk of Kaposi's sarcoma, practicing safer sex can help reduce your risk of this cancer.
+Practicing safer sex can also protect you from becoming infected with HIV, the virus that causes HIV/AIDS.
+Since HIV infection increases the risk of Kaposi's sarcoma, practicing safer sex can help reduce your risk of this cancer.